 Side note: Sprint training increases power in the muscle, which in turn increases speed, therefore improving the speed of longer runs – hence the Wednesday workout.

 I began my 5km time trials a few months ago.
 When I started the run I would start fast, thinking the faster I ran at the start, the faster I would finish.
 But since reading The Art of Resilience by Ross Edgley, I now understand the importance of pacing (page 248 Impeccable Pacing: The Basics).

 “Maintaining a consistent heart rate during race performance is critical in keeping the psychological model of fatigue in balance.”Ross Edgley

 In short, start too hard and too fast and you’ll blow out, which will slow you down later in the activity.

-I usually start my 5km way too fast and feel awesome for the first few minutes, full of optimism and hope, then get 10 minutes in and feel like total shit and can’t maintain the speed.
+I usually start my 5km way too fast and feel awesome for the first few minutes, full of optimism and hope, then get 10 minutes in and feel like my head and lungs are going to explode and can’t maintain the speed.

-So this morning, I looked at my last average PB split (which was 5:10min/km) and aimed to run consistently at that speed throughout.
-If I felt good after 3.5 km then I would aim to run the final 1.5km faster.
-And it worked!
+So this morning, I looked at my last average PB split and aimed to run consistently at that speed throughout.
+If I felt good after 3.5 km then I would try to run the final 1.5km faster.
+There were times at the start of the run where I was running faster than the average split so I had to slow down, which felt odd.
+But it worked!
 I got a new 2020 PB.